Yelp/yelp-python/README.md

 ### Testing

 Please write tests for any new features.
-We use pytest so navigate to `tests/` and run `py.test` to run the full test suite.
+We use pytest + tox so just run `tox` to run the full test suite.
 Full py.test documentation [here](http://pytest.org/latest/contents.html).

 If you are adding a new integration test, you will need to connect to the Yelp API.
 You can set this up by creating a file `tests/json/credentials_secret.json` that contains your API keys in the following format: